PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 These systems are only superficially different, and the information coded in each one can be recovered from the other.
 The biggest differences between using one or the other pertain to the :ref:`sign_type_module` options.
 Since the options are interchangeable, the choice is only a matter of user preference.

 .. note::
-    There is no articulatory difference between the right hand moving to left or in the contralateral direction.
+    There is no articulatory difference between the right hand moving to the H2 side (for a right-handed signer) or in the contralateral direction.
 There can, however, be a lexical difference for signs that are defined to move in a particular direction regardless of handedness.
 This is the case for `EAST <https://asl-lex.org/visualization/?sign=east>`_ and `WEST <https://asl-lex.org/visualization/?sign=west>`_, which are specified to move to the signer's right and left, respectively **[reference the ASL dictionary (pgs.
 198 and 820)? or somewhere else that this is indicated concretely]**.

-    Both options for movement in a horizontal axis in SLP-AA can describe productions of these (and any other) signs, but this particular lexical definition would not be fully captured while using ipsi-contra descriptions.
-It may be helpful to indicate it elsewhere in the sign coding.
+    Both options for movement in a horizontal axis in SLP-AA can describe productions of these (and any other) signs, but this particular lexical definition would not be fully captured using only the phonetic descriptors available in the movement module.
+It may be helpful to indicate this definition elsewhere in the sign coding.

 .. comment::
     From the 'to mention' doc: One example of where right-left rather than ipsi-contra distinction is useful, if not necessary, is indicating (referential?) signs, as described in Johnson & Liddell 2021 (p.
 136-138).
 Maybe give this example?